magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_accordion.md

 <h3 id="collaps_open"><code>openOnFocus</code></h3>

-Defines if the accordion expands when the title gets in focus when keyboard navigation is used.
+For keyboard navigation defines if the accordion expands when the title gets in focus.

 **Type**: Boolean